 Problems with huge poms

-The pom.xml files I use sometimes become really huge.
+The pom.xml files I use, become really huge sometimes.

-Escpecially if developer informations and other "static" data is added the poms start growing really fast.
+Escpecially if developer informations and other "static" data is added, the poms start to grow really fast.

 The informations described in the pom cover many different scopes and are changed with a different rate.